- News + Events

 The Russ College flier template is a color "shell," similar to a letterhead, on which you can print info. about lectures and events.
 They're available for each department and research unit, and for support/special programs.
 You can download a template and add your text.

 Tip: Use the OHIO fonts when creating a flier, and avoid clip art.
 Also, the flyer template should always be used in color.
 If you need a black-and-white version, contact the Office of Communications.
 The flier shell should not be used in place of letterhead.
 Student organizations must receive permission to use the OHIO logo.

 To order university letterhead for your group, contact Printing and Graphic Services.

 The Russ College logo uses the Ohio University logo.
 The OHIO "Attack Cat" logo is reserved for Athletics purposes only.
-To obtain the Ohio University logo with or without the Russ College or your unit name accompanying it, contact the Office of External Relations.
+To obtain the Ohio University logo with or without the Russ College or your unit name accompanying it, contact the Office of Communications.

 Ohio University uses two fonts, Galliard and Frutiger, which can be ordered online from the Office of Information Technology.
 Galliard should be used for written correspondence on university letterhead.

 An online photo library is in development.
 If you have photos you'd like to share, let us know!